 Scheduling and attendance requirements vary by assessment.
 A student's score is not incorporated into the SEI unless the student met scheduling and attendance requirements.
 For most tests, the requirements are for the school in general.
 For STAAR EOC, a student's score is not used in the SEI model unless the student also meets scheduling and attendance requirements in an appropriate course.
 An appropriate course is one in which the curriculum describes instruction (including remediation) of knowledge and skills that are assessed by the test in question.
-For ACPs as well, in addition to overall scheduling and attendance requirements at the school, the student must have been scheduled specifically in the appropriate course for the assessment.
+For

-&lt;sup>1 School-level variable
+1 School-level variable

-&lt;sup>2 This outcome included if current-year data are available at the time SEIs are computed.
+2 This outcome included if current-year data are available at the time SEIs are computed and if sufficient scores from district students are available.